mantidproject/mantid/docs/source/release/v6.9.0/inelastic.rst

 Bugfixes
 ############
 - Fixed a bug in the :ref:`VesuvioCalculateGammaBackground <algm-VesuvioCalculateGammaBackground>` algorithm that meant the order of the output spectra was not guaranteed.
-This largely affected instances of mantid on linux machines.
+This largely affected instances of Mantid on linux machines.

 :ref:`Release 6.9.0 <v6.9.0>`